Everything Dell announced at CES 2019

 Dell XPS 13

-Making light of the previous model's much maligned "nose cam" issue, Dell introduced a new version of its ultraportable Dell XPS 13, which it says has now been "perfected."
-At the very least, the company seems to have solved the problem that plagued previous versions -- a webcam positioned below the screen that shot photos and video directly into the nostrils of users.
-The new and improved XPS 13 puts a micro HD webcam where it's supposed to be -- embedded into the bezel above the screen -- and features eighth gen Intel CPUs, up to 16GB of ram and plenty of display options.
+Making light of the previous model's much maligned "nostril cam" issue, Dell introduced a new version of its ultraportable Dell XPS 13, which it says has now been "perfected."
+At the very least, the company seems to have solved the problem that plagued previous versions -- a webcam positioned below the screen that shot photos and video directly up the noses of users.
+The new and improved XPS 13 puts a micro HD webcam where it's supposed to be -- embedded into the bezel above the screen -- and features eighth-gen Intel CPUs, up to 16GB of RAM and plenty of display options.

 Dell Inspiron Black Edition